UN-ICC/ICC-Data-Hackathon-2021/Refugee Crisis/README.md

 #### [dist_cepii.dta](dist_cepii.dta)
 Dataset including bilateral distance and other bilateral country characteristics

+This dataset is dyadic, in the sense that it includes variables valid for pairs of countries.
+Distance is the most common example of such a variable, and the file includes different measures of bilateral distances (in kilometers) available for most country pairs across the world.

 [Source CEPII](http://www.cepii.fr/)

 #### [geo_cepii.dta](geo_cepii.dta)
 Dataset including geographic country characteristics

+It incorporates country-specific geographical variables for 225 countries in the world, including the geographical coordinates of their capital cities, the languages spoken in the country under different definitions, a variable indicating whether the country is landlocked, and their colonial links

 [Source CEPII](http://www.cepii.fr/)